HeavenEvolved/Advent_Of_Code_2022/README.md

 # Advent_Of_Code_2022
 Participating in the Advent of Code 2022

-This Repo Consists of the files for finding the answer of each Challenge in the Advent of Code '22 event that has been created and organised by:
+This Repo contains solutions for each Challenge in the Advent of Code '22 event that has been created and organised by:

 Eric Wastl:

   GitHub: https://github.com/topaz
   Website: http://was.tl/

+PS: If you want Input File(s) or the Input File formats, kindly DM me on Discord at Indie#0969.
+Cheerio!

 Day-wise Rankings on the Python Discord Leaderboard: